martindbp/ipvc/README.md

 ## Caveats
 * The project is purely experimental at this stage, with many missing features (see the TODO section)
-* Due to the [public nature](https://github.com/ipfs/notes/issues/270) of ipfs data, IPVC might not be suitable for private repositories, unless it is hosted on a private network.
+* Due to the [public nature](https://github.com/ipfs/notes/issues/270) of IPFS data, IPVC might not be suitable for private repositories, unless it is hosted on a private network.
-* Due to the interaction with the IPFS daemon (and possibly Python), ipvc commands are quite slow, unlike snappy git commands
+* Due to the interaction with the IPFS daemon (and possibly Python), IPVC commands are quite slow, unlike snappy git commands

 ## Why IPFS?
 IPFS with its content addressable merkle-dags is the perfect technology for hosting repositories of data as well as commit graphs.

 ### Why not just use git?
-While there is a [git remote helper for ipfs](https://github.com/magik6k/git-remote-ipld) that translates the git file formats to traversable hash links, there is currently no way of getting interoperability for large files since ipfs has a maximum block size of ~4 Mb and git stores files as single blobs.
+While there is a [git remote helper for ipfs](https://github.com/magik6k/git-remote-ipld) that translates the git file formats to traversable hash links, there is currently no way of getting interoperability for large files since IPFS has a maximum block size of ~4 Mb and git stores files as single blobs.
 While a workaround may be available in the future we can therefore not currently recreate compatible hashes using ipld.

 ## What
 * The implementation leverages IPFS's merkle-dag data structure for the commit graph, object storage and decentralized bit-torrent-like sharing